scardenasb/scardenasb/README.md

    <a href="https://www.github.com/scardenasb">![Visitor](https://visitor-badge.laobi.icu/badge?page_id=scardenas.scardenasb)</a>

 #### **Hi there 👋**
   > *I'm a Chilean grogrammer; civil engineer; and a big science, math, and technology enthusiast.
 From a very young age I had more fun playing with the circuits of my toys than with the toys themselves.
-I prefer minimalism and performance in almost everything that I work on, so I have been using [Neovim](https://www.github.com/neovim) since the past year to do almost everything related with coding.*
+I prefer minimalism and performance in almost everything that I work on related with coding.

 #### **What do I do?**
   > *I am currently working on my own projects related to web development, specifically the backend.
 Using [Python](https://www.python.org) and its environment like [Django](https://www.github.com/Django) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).*